-At the 4,012-foot summit, follow cairns southwest along the ridge for a mile to the top of 4,060-foot South Dix (6).
+At the 4,012-foot summit, follow cairns and blue markers southwest along the ridge for a mile to the top of 4,060-foot South Dix (6).
 From here, drop 500 feet to a saddle (7) between South Dix and 4,405-foot Macomb Mountain.
 A spur leads to Macomb (8), the day’s third 46er.
 Return to South Dix and head north to 4,400-foot Hough Peak (9).
 Beyond, the forest transitions to birch and stunted balsam as you climb steeply toward 4,857-foot Dix Mountain.
 Reach the Beckhorn (a false summit) at mile 8.9 (10), then continue to the top (11).
-Descend the steep and rooty Dix Trail 1,600 feet to a traverse of the Dix Slide at mile 9.9 (12).
+Descend the steep and rooty Dix Trail 1,600 feet to a traverse of the Dix Slide at mile 9.9 (12); Do not attempt in the dark.
 The trail levels out beyond here and reaches the Bouquet lean-to at mile 11.2 (13).
 Camp here for one more night out (first-come, first-serve).
 From here, it’s a gradual 4.2-mile descent to the road (14), then 1.9 miles east to your car.

 Driving From Keene Valley, drive south on NY 73 seven miles to a bridge over the North Fork of the Bouquet River.
 Park in a pullout on the left, immediately after the bridge.
 Beware: The parking entrance is rough.
 Late August is primo (no blackflies).

 Gear up Get everything from fuel to crampons, rent a pack and poles, and browse the region’s best map selection for ADK trails at The Mountaineer (1866 NY 73, Keene Valley, NY; 518-576-2281; mountaineer.com).